 Salicylic acid may sound like a substance you'd want to avoid, but it’s a surprisingly common part of many skin care products.
 Learn how salicylic acid is used, plus decide whether using salicylic acid will benefit you.

 Salicylic acid has relatively natural origins, as it was once derived from the metabolism of salacin, often found in the bark of willow trees.
 Like salacin, salicylic acid is an anti-inflammatory substance with chemical similarities to aspirin.
 Although the natural compounds in willow bark have provided people relief from pain and fever for centuries, modern-day salicylic acid is biosynthesized, or created artificially.

 While this ingredient continues to offer pain relief with its anti-inflammatory properties, today you'll most often find salicylic acid in skin care applications.
 As a colorless beta hydroxy acid (BHA), salicyclic acid exfoliates and removes dead cells from inside pores and on the surface of the skin.
 As it removes old skin, salicylic acid also encourages new cell growth, ultimately offering relief from several skin issues.
+Take InstaNatural's Age Defying & Skin Clearing Serum for example, it uses Salicylic Acid to soothe and clear blemishes.
 This fresh, radiant skin will be a welcome sight whether you're using an anti-aging formula, anti-acne cream, or another salicylic acid-based solution.